-- 2. From the Access Points Page, select the AP to be assigned as the Root AP > Click the Configure button > select Mesh specific options > and select Root AP mode. - 3.
+- 1. Enable Mesh Option in zone level.
+Refer to Mesh Options in Creating an AP Zone on page 74. - 2.
+From the Access Points Page, select the AP to be assigned as the Root AP > Click the Configure button > select Mesh specific options > and select Root AP mode. - 3.
 Multiple address pools can be created and assigned to APs that are running DHCP services.
-Refer, Creating an AP DHCP Pool on page 268. - 4.
-From the Services & Profiles page, enable DHCP on the zone.
+Refer, Creating an AP DHCP Pool on page 299.

+4. From the Services & Profiles page, enable DHCP on the zone.
 Edit the DHCP Service on the AP by selecting the required VLANs and APs as Gateway APs.
-Refer, Configuring AP-based DHCP Service Settings on page 264.
+Refer, Configuring AP-based DHCP Service Settings on page 294.